Staceypy/breaktimer-app/README.md

 ## Reference/ Credit

 This software is built upon the amazing open-source work of the Breaktimer app by Tom James: https://github.com/tom-james-watson/breaktimer-app.
 You can check their software available for macOS, Windows and Linux here: https://breaktimer.app/.

+The workout images displayed during break sessions are downloaded from https://darebee.com/paperbacks.html.

 This project is for my research on understanding and reducing knowledge workers' sedentary behavior.